kainlee2304/Final_TestDTDM/README.md

 Now, we put the app on Railway.
 Here are the steps:

 1. **Push Code to GitHub**:
-   - First, add a `.gitignore` file:
+   - Add a `.gitignore` file:
      ```
      node_modules/
      .env
      ```
-   - Then, push the code to GitHub:
+   - Push the code to GitHub:
      ```
      git init
      git add .